rookies/raspberry-tools/scope/README.md

 ```bash
 ./RasPi_logGPIO.sh 14 31 23 > logfile_14_31_23.txt
 ```
-This will log the values of GPIO14, GPIO31 and GPIO23 as fast as possible and write the values into logfile_14_31_23.txt until you abort with Ctrl+C.
+This will log the values of GPIO14, GPIO31 and GPIO23 as fast as possible into logfile_14_31_23.txt until you abort with Ctrl+C.

 It's important to know that this program doesn't use a static sample rate and that you have to normalize it with the Python program to get usable data.
-This can be done on another computer, too:
+You should do this on another computer, because the script needs relatively much RAM and CPU time:
 ```bash
 ./RasPi_normalizeGPIO.py logfile_14_31_23.txt > logfile_14_31_23.dat
 ```